Sibur: Polyolefins

 In 2013, SIBUR launched a new world-class polypropylene (PP) plant in Tobolsk (previously named Tobolsk-Polymer), one of the largest PP facilities globally and No 1 in the Commonwealth of Independent States (CIS).
 With an annual capacity of 500 kilotonnes of PP, the plant significantly increased the Group's polyolefins production capacity.

 In 2014, production was started at the RusVinyl plant.

 That same year, SIBUR made a final investment decision to proceed with ZapSibNeftekhim (ZapSib) – the largest state-of-the-art petrochemical facility in Russia and one of the five largest global investment projects in the petrochemical industry.
 The project envisaged greenfield construction of a new world-class petrochemical complex in Tobolsk, within SIBUR's petrochemical hub, that would include an ethylene cracker with an annual capacity of 1.5 million tonnes and polyolefins production (annual PE capacity of 1.5 million tonnes and annual PP capacity of 0.5 million tonnes).
 Construction started in 2015.

 In 2019, the company completed construction and start-up procedures at all of ZapSib's production and processing facilities ahead of schedule, and production of PP and PE got under way.

-Gradually bringing ZapSib to full production capacity remains SIBUR's chief strategic priority in 2020.
-ZapSib reached 68% production capacity at the end of the first quarter of 2020, which is in line with industry benchmarks.
+ZapSib reached 68% production capacity at the end of the first quarter of 2020.
 During the quarter, ZapSib produced 115,000 tonnes of polypropylene and 259,000 tonnes of polyethylene.
-With the continued ramp-up, SIBUR expects a significant upside in EBITDA and cash flows from ZapSib in the near future.

 The total investment budget for the ZapSib project was revised downwards from $9.5 billion to approximately $8.8 billion as of 31 March 2020.
 The Group has already invested $8.2 billion as of 31 March 2020, with residual capital expenditures estimated to be around $0.6 billion.
 The group had committed credit lines available for the project in the sum of $0.4 billion as of 31 March 2020.

 In June 2019, SIBUR and Sinopec signed a distribution agreement to supply PE to China from the group's ZapSibNeftekhim plant.
+In 2022, the company's revenue amounted to 26 billion rubles.